Let's Get Together

 Communion

 The Lord Jesus, on the night before He died, broke bread with His disciples and told them, to keep doing this, to remember Him, until He returns.
 We have what is called an 'Open Table,' which means that all those who love God and have asked Jesus to be their Saviour, are welcome to share in the taking of the bread and wine.
-Once a month in the morning, we are seeking to make the communion a central part of our service and in the evening we use it as an opportunity for ministry.

 Membership